jaden-straw/jaden-straw.github.io/README.md

 ## Tech

 This site uses HTML/CSS, JavaScript, Bootstrap 5, and Canvas for the animations.
 Font Awesome icons are used for social links.
+This project was created using a JetBrains Webstorm HTML5 template, which includes the Bootstrap CSS and JavaScript bundlers.

 ## Quick start